isc-projects/kea/doc/sphinx/arm/hooks.rst

    $ sudo make install

-Note that as part of the installation procedure, the install script will eventually venture into the premium/ directory and will install additional hook libraries and associated files.
+Note that as part of the installation procedure, the install script places additional hook libraries and associated files into the ``premium/`` directory.

-The installation location of the hooks libraries depends on whether the --prefix parameter was specified in the configure script.
-If not, the default location will be /usr/local/lib/kea/hooks.
+The installation location of the hook libraries depends on whether the ``--prefix`` parameter was specified in the ``configure`` script.
+If not, the default location is ``/usr/local/lib/kea/hooks``.
 The proper installation of the libraries can be verified with this command:

 ::